Denis Doulgeropoulos

 Health Savings Accounts

-The assets in an HSA can be retained in the account or rolled over to a new HSA if you change employers or retire.
-Unspent HSA balances can be used to pay future medical expenses, whether you are enrolled in an HDHP or not; however, you must be enrolled in an HDHP to establish and contribute to an HSA.
+HSA assets remain with you even if you change employers or retire.
+As a result, unspent balances can be carried forward or rolled over to another HSA and used to pay future medical expenses, regardless of whether you remain enrolled in an HDHP.
+However, you must be enrolled in an HDHP in order to open and contribute to an HSA.